karthikey-yadav/Smart-City-Visual-Feed/README.md

 **Finding:** the CNN, trained entirely on KADID-10k's curated reference photography, showed a clear domain-shift problem when applied to real traffic-camera imagery — it flagged *every single clean traffic image* as DEGRADED or DEFECTIVE, apparently because the visual style (compression, resolution, lighting) of camera footage differs from curated reference photos even when technically undegraded.

 Fusing the CNN's prediction with 5 classical CV flags (blur/exposure/noise/corruption) corrected this: when zero CV issues are physically detected, the image is called ACCEPTABLE regardless of the CNN's raw label; when exactly one issue is detected, DEFECTIVE calls are capped down to DEGRADED unless a second corroborating signal is present.
-This more than doubled cross-domain accuracy (35% → 80%) and is the practical justification for the hybrid architecture, not just a checkbox requirement.
+This more than doubled cross-domain accuracy (35% → 80%) and is the practical justification for the hybrid architecture.

 ### Known limitations / failure cases